SquareBracketAssociates/Booklet-TestingInPharo/Chapters/SUnit/SUnitExample.md

 ```

-The tests that did not pass \(if any\) are listed in the right-hand panes of the
-&nbsp;_Test Runner_.
-If you want to debug one, to see why it failed, just click on
+The tests that did not pass \(if any\) are listed in the right-hand panes of the _Test Runner_.
+If you want to debug one, to see why it failed, just click on the name.
-the name.
 Alternatively, you can execute one of the following expressions:

 ```
 (MyExampleSetTest selector: #testRemove) debug